xarray-contrib/xarray.dev/src/posts/cubed-xarray/index.md

 ### Disadvantages

 1. **Writing to persistent storage is slow**
    In general writing and reading to persistent storage (disk or object store) is slow, and doing it repeatedly even more so.
-Whilst there is scope for considerable [optimization within Cubed](https://github.com/tomwhite/cubed/issues?q=is%3Aissue+is%3Aopen+label%3Aoptimization), the model of communicating between processes by writing to disk will likely always be slower for many problems than communicating using RAM like dask does.
+Whilst there is scope for considerable [optimization within Cubed](https://github.com/tomwhite/cubed/issues?q=is%3Aissue+is%3Aopen+label%3Aoptimization) (EDIT: see the [follow-up blog post](https://medium.com/pangeo/optimizing-cubed-7a0b8f65f5b7) for subsequent performance improvements), the model of communicating between processes by writing to disk will likely always be slower for many problems than communicating using RAM like dask does.
 One idea for mitigating this might be to use a very fast storage technology like Redis to store intermediate results.
 2. **Spinning up cloud services can be slow**
    There is also a time cost to spinning up the containers in which each task is performed, which can vary considerably between cloud services.
 3. **Higher monetary cost**